SymbioSweden/css/README.md

 * Use soft tabs (2 spaces) for indentation
 * Prefer dashes over camelCasing in class names.
 Underscores are OK if you're using BEM (see [OOCSS and BEM](#oocss-and-bem) below).
 * Do not use ID selectors
-* When using multiple selectors in a rule declaration, give each selector its own line.
+* When using multiple selectors in a rule declaration, give each selector its own line. (except when they are related selectors?)
 * Put a space before the opening brace `{` in rule declarations
 * In properties, put a space after, but not before, the `:` character.
 * Put closing braces `}` of rule declarations on a new line
 * Put blank lines between rule declarations
 * 80 character wide columns
-* Multi-line CSS
+* Multi-line CS
-* Meaningful use of whitespace
+* Meaningful use of whitespace (not very clear)

 But, as with anything, the specifics are somewhat irrelevant—consistency is key.